jonescompneurolab/hnn/doc/gui.rst

 	:align: center

-Note that the pyramidal cells are arranged in the *XY* plane, so the number of cells in a layer is *X* * *Y*.
-Interneurons are interspersed between the pyramidal cells, so are automatically adjusted.
+Note that the pyramidal cells are arranged in the *XY* plane, so the number of cells in a layer is the product of the number along the X and Y directions.
+The number of interneurons per layer is adjusted to be

 To adjust synaptic weights onto a particular cell type, click the corresponding tab in the dialog.
 For example, the following dialog alllows viewing/setting the synaptic